- Gelastic seizures are called laughing seizures because they may look like bouts of uncontrolled laughter or giggling.

 - The emotions (laughing or crying) are often forced and the person can’t stop them from happening.

 - Most people don’t feel happy or a sense of well-being during a gelastic seizure.
 The opposite may happen - they may feel scared or a loss of control.
-Some people may anxious that they will laugh at a socially inappropriate time.
+Some people may feel anxious that they will laugh at a socially inappropriate time.

 - Usually a person is aware of what’s going on around them during these seizures.